tajmone/hugo-book/README.md

 This project also employs resources created by third parties.

-## Base16 Color Schemes
+## Base16 Colour Schemes

 - [`/assets_src/sass/`](./assets_src/sass/)

-For the Sass/CSS themes this project uses the following Base16 color schemes:
+For the Sass/CSS themes this project uses the following Base16 colour schemes:

 - _Base16 Eighties_ — by [Chris Kempson]  (MIT License).